Blog

 how to reconcile diverging standards How to reconcile the conflict between ISO 13485 and ISO 9001

 The previous version of ISO 13485 was released in 2003.
-That standard was written following the same format and structure of the overall quality system standard at the time (i.e., ISO 9001:2000).
+That standard was written following the same format and structure as the overall quality system standard at the time (i.e., ISO 9001:2000).
 In 2008, there was an update to the ISO 9001 standard, but the changes were minor, only clarified a few points, and the periodic review of ISO 13485 in 2008 determined there was not a need to update 13485 at that time.
 Unfortunately, the proposed structure of the ISO 9001 standard was radically different, and this forces companies with dual certification to reconcile the conflict between ISO 13485 and ISO 9001.

 Updated ISO 13485 and ISO 9001 Standards Being Released

 In 2015, there will be a new international version of ISO 9001 released.
-This new version will have dramatic changes to the standard–including the addition of a new section on risk management and adoption of the new High-Level Structure (HLS) changing from 9 sections to 11.
+This new version will have dramatic changes to the standard–including the addition of a new section on risk management and the adoption of the new High-Level Structure (HLS) changing from 9 sections to 11.
 The ISO 13485 standard is also anticipated to have a new international version released in 2015, but the ISO 13485 standard will maintain the current HLS with nine sections.
-Timing of the ISO 9001:2015 release and the ISO 13485:2015 release will likely be around the same time (Correction: the ISO 13485:2016 standard was released in February 2016).
+The timing of the ISO 9001:2015 release and the ISO 13485:2015 release will likely be around the same time (Correction: the ISO 13485:2016 standard was released in February 2016).
 Both standards are expected to have a three-year transition period for implementation.
 The combination of the three-year transition and lessened requirements in the new version of ISO 9001 for a structured quality manual should allow most manufacturers to wait until the ISO 13485 release before they begin drafting a quality plan for compliance with the new standards.
 Some of my clients have already indicated that they may drop their ISO 9001 certification when it expires, instead of changing their quality system to comply with the ISO 9001:2015 requirements.
 However, my clients will not have the ability to allow their ISO 13485 certification to lapse.
 Will Health Canada be updating GD210 and continue to require ISO 13485 certification for medical device licensing?
 What should companies do?

 Update on the reconciliation of ISO 13485:2016 and ISO 9001:2015 on May 29, 2020: